 The second week of Zero Gravity's Path to the Belt saw an increased caliber of talent and competition from start to finish.

 Rhode Island Elite captured the top prize in the varsity division by defeating the Middlesex Magic in the final.
-Matt Attack and a pair of ASA teams took additional championships in the varisty division.
+Mass Attack and a pair of ASA teams took additional championships in the varsity division.

 The New England Rivals and Bay State Jaguars both won championships in their respective 10th grade divisions while the Rivals and Mass Attack both captured additional titles in the 9th grade division, along with Middlesex Magic Corcoran.

 Here's a look at some of the top individual prospects and performances from throughout the weekend:

 Jadon Archer, RI Elite- Archer is an ultra-aggressive guard who did it all this past weekend.
 Showed a good shooting stroke, but he is at his best slashing to the basket.
 He also attacks the boards relentlessly and uses his athleticism to get where he wants when he wants.
 He physically outcompeted both bigs and littles all tournament.

 Josiah Perez, RI Elite- Perez is a stout big man who hangs his hat on the little things.
 He plays tough, uses his body well, and was a great defensive communicator over the weekend.
 His intangibles play a big part in RI Elite's winning swagger.